saifulislam88/kubernetes/G.k8s-configure-metalLB-on-premises/Setup-MetalLB-for-Nginx-Ingress-Loadbalancer-IP.md

 This tutorial guides you through the installation of the MetalLB load balancer on- premises Kubernetes cluster. **MetalLB provides a robust solution for LoadBalancer-type services in Kubernetes, offering a single IP address to route external requests to your applications.**

+- What is a Kubernetes Loadbalancer
+- MetalLB: What Is It
+- MetalLB requirements
+- Configuration MetalLB Loadbalancer
+  - Step 1: Enable strict ARP mode
+  - Step 2: MetalLB installation
+  - Step 3: Create ConfigMap for IPAddressPools
+  - Step 4: Advertise the IP Address Pool

 ### What is a Kubernetes Loadbalancer?

 A Kubernetes LoadBalancer directs traffic from an external load balancer to backend pods.
 In cloud environments like AWS, Azure, and GCP, the cloud provider handles the load balancing.
 Kubernetes itself does not have a built-in network load balancer for bare-metal clusters.
 For bare-metal, options are limited to NodePort and ExternalIPs for exposing services.